samplchallenges/SAMPL-containers/tutorials/UploadToSamplChallengesWebsite.md

       * **Registry**: ghcr.io
       * **Label**: osatom/docking
       * **Tag**: 0.1revised
-9. In the Special Arguments section, enter any extra keyword arguments and upload any corresponding files that are necessary to run your container
+9. In the Special Arguments section, enter any extra keyword arguments and upload any corresponding files that are necessary to run your container.
+For more information on license and code privacy, please see [LicenseAndCodePrivacy.md](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/LicenseAndCodePrivacy.md).
 10. In the Submission Details section, enter the information about your submission, this section may be put in "draft mode" allowing incomplete fields to be saved and finished at a later time.
 If you are unsure of your submission details, please un-check the "Ranked" box.
 12. Save your submission.
 You will be redirected to a page with a summary of your submission.